-Home House / DELO DESIGN
+HOME Project / DELO DESIGN

 Style: SHUM Agency

 Text description provided by the architects.
+HOME is an interior project initiated by architectural buro and furniture brand Delo Design.
+Local product designers collaborated to create an image of a modern Russian dwelling that reflects the contemporary culture and local context.
+They came together to form an ideologically new environment, where unification and mass-market trends are replaced with new visual language and eco-consciousness.
+New models of the furniture, lighting, and tableware were presented in the space of DublDom modular house.
+The interior includes Delo Design furniture, Alexander Kanygin lamps, items by designers Lesha Galkin, Yaroslav Misonzhnikov, Pavel Brik, Solid Water dishes, production of LICK MY BRICK., August home, Ocra, Ominimalism, formadimarmo, plants from Plants For Friends

 Home is one of the pillars of civilization. Еconomy and culture develop and private life comes into existence at the very moment when a person starts to restrict and conceptualize space by separating its functions.
 Home walls act as a protective shell against the outside world of natural chaos.

 Home becomes a shelter, a space to live in and a work of art.
 The image of home is an integral part of every culture, and its content has not changed throughout history.
 The structure of home duplicates the structure of society, reacts to its changes and depicts the values of each and every era.
 While as a man-made creation and a place of living a dwelling cite encapsulates the information about the personality of its owner.